Apgard Logo

 Profanity & Insults Classification

-This classifier flags profanity, insults, and inappropriate language in interactions between pre-adolescent children (ages 3–11) and AI systems.
+This classifier flags profanity, insults, and inappropriate language in interactions between youth and AI systems.

 Classification is developmentally aware, accounting for imitation, accidental repetition, slang, obfuscation (including leetspeak), and limited understanding of social norms common in young children.